berichge/devtool/git/README.md

 ### init a remote branch

 Steps
-1. Create a repo branch from git UI
+1. Create a repo branch from git web page
 2. In local branch, run `git init`
 3. run command `git remote add origin {your remote git url}
 4. confirm remote branch is added by `git remote -v`, you should see git remote url aliased as the origin remote